vtudorache/utf8/README.md

-This is a small library for UTF-8 translations written in C. I've started this work because I've always found annoying to use directly the standard C library functions `mbstowcs`, `wcstombs` and the like to convert a locally encoded string to UTF-8, especially on Windows.
+This is a small library for UTF-8 translations written in C. I've started this work because I've always found annoying to use directly the standard C library functions `mbstowcs`, `wcstombs` and the like to convert a locally encoded string to and from UTF-8, especially on Windows.
-The conversion functions act in the same way as the standard C library
-functions: passing a NULL pointer for the destination buffer makes the function return the number of destination units (`char` or `wchar_t`) needed for the destination buffer, *excluding* the final 0.
+The conversion functions act in the same way as the standard C library traditional functions: passing a NULL pointer for the destination buffer makes the function return the number of destination units (`char` or `wchar_t`) needed for the destination buffer, *excluding* the final 0.
 If the destination pointer is not NULL, the terminator is added if and only if it is present